 - Use your vehicle’s heated accessories.
 Heated accessories (steering wheel, seats, etc.) use less energy than heating the entire cabin.
 In addition, the warmth on your backside and fingers can minimize the amount of cabin heat needed to make you and your passengers feel comfortable.

 - Practice eco-driving.
-Using eco-driving techniques can help get the most out of your range all year round.
-Some eco-driving tips include watching your speed, minimizing hard starts, and maximizing your regenerative braking by coasting when possible and depressing the brake pedal gradually, when needed.
+Using eco-driving techniques can help get the most out of your range all year round — watch your speed, avoid hard starts, and coast to a stop when possible and press the brake pedal gradually, when needed.
 Visit FuelEconomy.gov for more EV eco-driving tips.

 What does the future hold for electric cars?

 New developments in battery technology, a growing number of vehicles to choose from, wireless charging, and expanded charging infrastructure, among others, point to a bright future for electric vehicles.
-It helps that more and more automakers are embracing EVs by investing in their development and expansion of EVs.
+It helps that more and more automakers are investing in the development and expansion of EVs.
 Today in Minnesota, you can purchase one of 25 models of plug-in hybrid or fully electric vehicles.

 Where can I get more information?

-- Locations of public charging stations including fast chargers: www.plugshare.com
+- Locations of public charging stations including fast chargers

-- If you live in an apartment building or condominium: www.MultiHousingCharging.com
+- If you live in an apartment building or condominium

-- How to get charging at your workplace: www.WorkplaceCharging.com
+- How to get charging at your workplace